0x7070/CTF_writeup/cyberlions-ctf_dec-2024/writeup-DRAFT.md

 In the first column (delimited by the colon `:`), we can assume these are usernames.
 In the second column, thanks to the hash identifier `$2y$`, we have what looks to be password hashes.

-By doing some research, we can positively identify these hashes as an iteration of the bcrypt hashing algorithm. ==more information can be found here==. time to crack (https://specopssoft.com/blog/hashing-algorithm-cracking-bcrypt-passwords/) Furthermore, we can conclude that cracking these hashes is unrealistic, seen in this time-to-crack table.
+By doing some research, we can positively identify these hashes as an iteration of the bcrypt hashing algorithm. ==more information can be found here==. time to crack (https://specopssoft.com/blog/hashing-algorithm-cracking-bcrypt-passwords/) Furthermore, given the complexity of a possible password, we can conclude that cracking these hashes is unrealistic, as seen in this time-to-crack table.
+Again, we can return to this later if need be.

+For now, we will proceed to the other node on this network.

 ### 3c-a.
 Brute force paths with Dirbuster

 Though viewing source code got us to the paths not initially visible to the user, it can become tedious and increasingly difficult with large code-bases.
-However, it is open-source, and is difficult to detect.
+However, the source-code is openly available, therefore making any malicious intent difficult to detect.

-Alternatively, as we are in a closed environment without any concerns to firewalls or threat detection, we can take the more aggressive approach: Dirbuster.
-We will proceed as if we have just reached the login page and have not yet discovered any internal paths.
+Alternatively, as we are in a closed environment without any concerns to firewalls or threat detection, we can take a more aggressive approach: Dirbuster. *We will proceed as if we have just reached the login page and have not yet discovered any internal paths.*

-==explain dirbuster and how it uses errors to identify== ==explain both modes - brude and dict==

 For this approach, we'll opt for the GUI, as it is more user friendly, and provides us with some nice functionality.